-The financial instruments covered within the scope of ECL include financial assets measured at amortised cost and FVOCI, such as trade receivables, security deposit, balances with banks and other financial assets.
+The financial instruments covered within the scope of ECL include financial assets measured at amortised cost and FVOCI, such as trade receivables, investment in debt instruments, security deposit, employee loans, balances with banks and other financial assets.
 ECL has not been determined on financial assets measured at FVTPL.